This blog may contain affiliate links. Read our disclosure policy for more info.

 Group 3 means you will have to get a visa prior to arrival at a cost of $30 USD.
 The processing time on this is 3-5 weeks.
 The visa can also be extended.

 If you’re from the United States then you are in your very own category!
 You don’t need to obtain your visa prior, however, you must have all of the documents you require or you may be refused entry.
 The visa costs $160 USD and lasts for ten years.
 You can stay for a maximum time of 90 days per year.
-The specific documents required can be found at the link below.
+The specific documents required can be found here.

 Currency and ATMs in Bolivia

 Bolivia uses its own currency, the Boliviano or BOB.
-The US dollar is accepted at most places, usually at a less competitive rate than using local currency, at the time in writing this (March 2020), $1 USD is worth about 7 BOB.
+The US dollar is accepted at most places, usually at a less competitive rate than using local currency, at the time of writing this (updated February 2023), $1 USD is worth about 7 BOB.